AndrewJBateman/angular-tailwind-sncf/README.md

 ## :computer: Code Examples

-* function from `station-list.module.ts` to return a list of stations from a user input string
+* function from `station-list.component.ts` to return a list of stations from a user input string

 ```typescript
   // search for stations matching user search input